ymlihaa/ymlihaa/README.md

 - 🌱 I’m currently learning **NextJS**, **Jest** and **docker** .

-- 🤖 I'm interested in everything related to chatgpt .
+- 🤖 I'm interested in everything related to ai .

 - 💬 Ask me about **react, vue , javascript**